VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/notes/1.9/patchnotes.md

   - TODO: make the door sound play at the right time

 **SA-X map starts out gray**
-  - The SA-X map always being filled made it ard to tell where you and your teammates had been, and especially affected non-experimental games.
+  - The SA-X map always being filled made it hard to tell where you and your teammates had been, and especially affected non-experimental games.
   - TODO: make metroids properly display on the SA-X map

 ## Map changes